Belgian police kill two in raid on suspected Islamists

 In Germany, police arrested a suspected supporter of Islamic State who had recently been in Syria, prosecutors said on Thursday.

-(Additional reporting by Robert-Jan Bartunek, Alastair Macdonald, Adrian Croft, Barbara Lewis, Jan Strupczewski, Julia Fioretti, Yves Herman, Heleen Van Geest and Robin Emmott in Brussels; Writing by Alastair Macdonald; Editing by Giles Elgood)
+(Additional reporting by Robert-Jan Bartunek, Alastair Macdonald, Adrian Croft, Barbara Lewis, Jan Strupczewski, Julia Fioretti, Yves Herman, Heleen Van Geest, Miranda Alexander-Walker, Jan Vermaelen and Robin Emmott in Brussels; Writing by Alastair Macdonald; Editing by Giles Elgood and Ken Wills)